 RELAX: Alternatives to Anger

-How individuals handle their anger and stress effects a radius of people around them.
-Through presentations, group discussion and skill-building activities, participants will learn what anger is, what triggers anger, calming down and de-stressing methods, the principles of problem solving, effective communication skills and forgiving and letting go of the past.
-This multi-session program can be provided in a variety of community educational settings.
+Alternatives to Anger is a four-part educational series designed to help adults, parents and caregivers increase their knowledge about anger issues and put anger management and healthy relationship skills into practice.
+Through presentations, group discussion and skill-building activities, participants learn what anger is, what triggers anger, calming down and de-stressing methods, the principles of problem solving, effective communication skills and forgiving and letting go of the past.

 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Accommodations for persons with disabilities may be requested by contacting the event contact two weeks prior to the start of the event.
 Requests received after this date will be honored whenever possible.

-For more information please contact Jacqui Rabine at email@example.com.
+For more information please contact Jacqui Rabine firstname.lastname@example.org.